 Keep close watch and follow the signs directing you down a series of gravel roads (for approximately 9 kilometres) to Little Huson Caves Regional Park.

 The route is a little convoluted, so notice where you are going and pay close attention to the signs.
-It is good to note that the very first sign says, “Huston Caves” (with a “t”), but it is the correct one!

 The road surface deteriorates in spots and also becomes quite narrow in certain areas.
 We were able to get down the road with our motorhome.
 However, there were a few spots where we wondered how we would pull over should we happen upon a vehicle coming in the opposite direction.